Groops social app

 checking our design with usability testing

-I did in person usability tests to get in depth feedback through user narration, questions, feedback and followed up with any questions for the users we had.
+I did in person usability tests of four tasks, recording user narration, questions, feedback and follow up questions.

 Quantitative data included error percentage and time taken per task, and qualitative data included our users thoughts and opinions while conducting the test.